subsquid/docs/docs/subgraphs-support.md

 sidebar_position: 30
 ---

-# Run subgraphs without archival nodes
+# Run subgraphs without full nodes

 :::warning
 This tutorial uses alpha-quality software.
 If you encouter any issues while using it please let us know at the [SquidDevs Telegram chat](https://t.me/HydraDevs).